lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/machine_learning.md

 Python users should use a [virtual environment](python_virtual_environments.md) when conducting machine learning tasks via console.

-!!! hint
-    In case of using [sbatch files](../jobs_and_resources/batch_systems.md)
-    to send your job you usually don't need a virtual environment.

 For more details on machine learning or data science with Python see [here](data_analytics_with_python.md).

 ### R